KnowageLabs/Knowage-Documentation/functionalities-guide/chart/index.rst

     Chart Advanced Features.

-In the next subsections, the available functionalities of the Structure and the Configuration tabs are described in a more specific way.
+In the next subsections, the available functionalities of the Structure, the Configuration and the Advanced tabs are described in a more specific way.

 Structure
 ~~~~~~~~~